I love metal art.

 Whether working in aluminum or steel, each has a different look and feel.
 And both are unique in my approach.

-View the creation of BROOKLYN my metal art featuring the beautiful Lynsey.
+View the creation of BROOKLYN, my metal art featuring the beautiful Lynsey.

-I enjoy aluminum for my figurative artworks.
+I enjoy aluminum for my figurative artwork.
 My ground holographic illusions make each as unique as the beautiful ladies portrayed in my pieces.
 Like my models, each is truly one-of-a-kind.
 Unlike many art forms, these pieces can not be reproduced.
 They have so many components in their creation that technology has yet to create a way to copy them.
 And I like that a lot.

 I’m a huge fan of original art.
 I would rather see something unique and special – beautifully created by hand – over something I’ve seen a hundred times, anytime.

 My creative process is unique, each created with beautiful imagery from my model sessions.
 I play with colors and composition and design my grinds to complement my imagery.
 Then, I start by hand-grinding my metal with power tools and painting my figures over my ground surface with airbrushes and traditional paint brushes and whatever inspires me.
 I use scribes, small files, and more delicate tools to work the details and texture into my art.
 I carefully work my painting back and forth until I get the desired result I’m looking for.
 Often, I’ll distress the metal’s edges to create what I call my “organic edges.”
 This adds a unique quality to my pieces.
 Then, when I’m finished with the art process, I mount the painting to a steel frame clear my paintings, and polish to a nice gloss for years of enjoyment.